anothersnoopy/Life-Adventure/README.md

 >`./run`

 ### Usage:
-1. If you have already run the program, There will be messages on the screen, follow them.
+1. If you have already run the program, There should be messages on the screen, follow them.
 2. If you have finished making a plan, type 'over' to finish the make plan function.
 3. The diary will be writed following Markdown grammar, so you'd better open it by a Markdown editor, I personally suggest 'Typora' on Windows.